andersjanmyr/evented-programming-with-nodejs/slides/01_intro.md

 # The Real Event Loop

     @@@javascript
-    // The Real Event Loop is implicit
+    // The Real Event Loop is implicit.
+    // The code is automatically inside the loop.

 !SLIDE center